QuarkChain/bench_kvdb/README.md

 ### Expected I/O Behavior

-If the database has N non-empty levels (e.g. L0, L3, L4, L5, L6 → N=5), the theoretical worst-case number of disk
+If the database has N non-empty levels (as shown in the example above.
+L0, L3, L4, L5, L6 → N=5), the theoretical
-reads is roughly:
+worst-case number of disk reads is roughly:
-> I/O Count = N + 2
+> I/O Count = N (load bloom filter block) + 2 (load index block and data block)

-So it leads to theoretical O(log N) read complexity.
+So it leads to theoretical `O(log N)` read complexity.

-### Why O(log N) Does Not Reflect Reality
+### Why `O(log N)` Does Not Reflect Reality
 In long-running blockchain workloads (e.g., Geth, Base), layers become warmed into cache.
 In many cases:
-- Bloom filters of earlier levels are fully cached
+- Bloom filters of earlier levels, and even all levels are fully cached;
-- Index blocks may also remain in cache
+- Index blocks may be also cached;
+- Data blocks may be also cached.

 This means the actual observed cost is often:
-> < 2 I/O per Get
+> < 2 I/O per Key

-Instead of O(log N), real-world performance trends toward O(1) due to cache locality and repeated access patterns.
+Instead of `O(log N)`, real-world performance trends toward `O(1)` due to cache state and repeated access patterns.

 ### Benchmark Plan

 To verify this actual behavior, the benchmark will:
-1. Use Pebble DB (same DB used by Geth).
+1. Use Pebble DB (same DB used by Geth);
 2. Test multiple cache configurations:
-    - 16MB - min Geth cache size
+    - 16MB - Minimum Geth cache size;
-    - 512MB - default Geth cache size
+    - 512MB - Default Geth cache size;
-    - Full memory - Large enough cache to hold all Bloom filters + Index blocks.
+    - Large memory - Large enough cache to hold all Bloom filters + Index blocks.
-3. Measure only storage I/O, not response latency.
+3. Measure only storage I/O, not response latency;
-4. Calculate I/O per Get using `Pebble` internal metrics below Which is very similar to OS-level I/O:
+4. Calculate I/O per Key using `Pebble` internal metrics below which is very similar to OS-level I/O:
-   > IO per GET ≈ (BlockCache Miss Count + TableCache Miss Count) / Key Lookup Count
+   > IO per Key ≈ (BlockCache Miss Count + TableCache Miss Count) / Key Lookup Count
 5. Dataset sizes:
-    - Keys: each key is a 32-byte hash
+    - Keys: 32 bytes hash with count:
       - 200M keys
       - 2B keys
       - 20B keys
-    - Value: 110 bytes, matching typical Ethereum average trie storage value size.
+    - Values: 110 bytes, matching typical Ethereum average trie storage value size.

 This repository exists to **empirically measure** that.